modelica/newsletter/_2024-03/Simcenter_Amesim_2410.md

 ![](amesim_modelica_2410.png)

 ## Fast-running exported co-simulation FMUs
 Obviously, the above-mentioned solver improvements for native or hybridized models are automatically reflected&nbsp;&mdash;&nbsp;*embedded*&nbsp;&mdash;&nbsp; in exported FMUs for co-simulation, for the deployment of performant *plant models*.
 Combined with the optimized discontinuity handling introduced in release 2304, the speedup is further maximized in this context since at each co-simulation *rendez-vous* point, the solver's current pace is kept unchanged whenever possible.
+This strategy is effective independently of the chosen import tool.
 A typical use case is when the **Simcenter&nbsp;Amesim** FMU is connected to a controller model whose outputs may have changed little or not at all during a co-simulation time step.

 For more information on **Simcenter&nbsp;Amesim**, please visit our [website](https://www.plm.automation.siemens.com/global/en/products/simcenter/simcenter-amesim.html ).